mikemiller35/pyTinifier/README.md

 Demo hosted on Heroku.
 Data isn't persistant there yet!
 Postgres coming?

-Run it locally in Docker - `docker run -p 5000:5000 --rm --name pyTinifier -it mmillerlb/pytinifier:latest`
+Run it locally in Docker - `docker-compose -f docker-compose.yml up -d`

 Or just with Flask, or with Heroku, or whatever you please.

+🚧 🚧 🚧 **The Master Branch is currently broken!
+Please use the stable branch!** 🚧 🚧 🚧

 ## What is this